FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 2. Keep the default prediction type of Binary Classification, and the optimized metric of ROC AUC (Receiver Operating Characteristics / Area Under Curve).
 3. Click Run experiment.

 As the experiment is run, you see the different pipelines in the relationship map.
 After it finishes, a list of completed models is listed at the bottom of the panel, in order of accuracy.
-You can take a look at the Pipeline comparison or the Progress map, by clicking swap view.
+You can also take a look at the Progress map, by clicking swap view.

 ![Pipelines](readme_images/pipelines.png)